layer5io/advanced-istio-service-mesh-workshop/README.md

 A workshop on advanced aspects of service mesh through the lens of Istio.
 Questions?
 Join the [service mesh community](http://slack.layer5.io).

+[Free] Use the Cloud Native Playground to walk-through the labs in this workshop in a live Kubernetes environment - https://play.meshery.io

 ## Prerequisites

 - [Prereqs - Setup Docker, Kubernetes, and Meshery](prereq/README.md)